CART: Context-Aware Terrain Adaptation using Temporal Sequence Selection for Legged Robots: Experiments and Results

 \textbf{Success Rates:} The success rates of the ANYmal robot while traversing through unseen and complex terrains in IsaacSim.
-The corresponding simulation results with 100 trials per terrain are illustrated in~\autoref{plot:success}.
+The corresponding simulation results with 100 trials per terrain are illustrated in~\autoref{fig:success}.
 The locomotive tasks were defined to make the robot follow an intended path from one point to another on each given terrain.
-Since the source and goal were pre-defined, we evaluate the time taken by the robot to complete tasks in~\autoref{tab:combined-results}.
+Since the source and goal were pre-defined, we evaluate the time taken by the robot to complete tasks in~\autoref{tab:distance-time}.
 We report the mean of 10 successful experiments, because the blind policy performed very poorly.

-\textbf{Experimental Performance Analysis:} In order to account for the efficiency of the \qq{}, we analyze various parameters by measuring task completion time, total distance traveled, mean jerk, and vibrational disturbances.
+\textbf{Experimental Performance Analysis:} In order to account for the efficiency of the \qq{}, we analyze various parameters by measuring task completion time and total distance traveled.
 The simulated test runs were performed using predefined paths that the robot was intended to follow.
 However, in the real world, the planner was missing.
 Therefore, we calculate the total distance traveled by the robot on a particular terrain of long horizon in a given time.
-As used in~\cite{weerakoon2024vapor, elnoor2024pronav}, we adapt the vibration cost that determines the overall offset of the hip joints from the body as a metric.
-While testing our approach on varying terrains, we extract the joint offsets (positions) from \( \mathbf{P}_t \in \mathbb{R}^{d_P} \).
 The corresponding evaluation metrics are tabulated in~\autoref{tab:combined-results}.
 Our experiments demonstrate better performance in both simulation and real-world implementation across all the compared baselines.
-However, it is noted that in the real-world experiment, Spot's inbuilt CRAWL mode experienced the least amount of jerk as it damps the robot's height to the minimum.
-This results in substantially shorter distances covered within the constrained time limit, which may not be ideal for task-oriented maneuver scenarios.

-\textbf{Testing base vibration:} To analyze how foot lateral foot daviations ($\Delta q$) influence base stability we performed a controlled kinematic study using the same spot urdf and an inverse kinematics gait gnerator as shown in~\autoref{delta_qvsvibration}.
-We evaluate the stability by minimizing the body orientation vibrations that could result in optimized image and video stabilization as explained in~\autoref{section:stability}.
-To evaluate this, we mount an additional IMU at the center of the robot body to measure its orientation (Yaw, Pitch, and Roll) and rate of change, which permits us to implicitly evaluate the vibrational stability of the robot.
-The IMU readings demonstrate overall orientation and rate perturbation with respect to its equilibrium points.
-The corresponding stability measurements are provided in~\autoref{tab:sim-results-simulation} and~\autoref{tab:real-results-realworld}, simulation and real-world, respectively.
-As demonstrated, the proposed method outperforms across various terrain types and baseline algorithms.